Babcock & Wilcox and Chart Ind - GuruFocus.com

 About Babcock & Wilcox

 Headquartered in Akron, Ohio, Babcock & Wilcox Enterprises, Inc. is a leader in energy and environmental products and services for power and industrial markets worldwide.
-Follow us on %3Ci%3ELinkedIn%3C%2Fi%3E and learn more at %3Ci%3Ebabcock.com%3C%2Fi%3E.

-Chart Industries, Inc. is a leading independent global manufacturer of highly engineered equipment servicing multiple applications in the clean energy and industrial gas markets.
-The company’s unique product portfolio is used in every phase of the liquid gas supply chain, including upfront engineering, service and repair.
-Being at the forefront of the clean energy transition, Chart is a leading provider of technology, equipment and services related to liquefied natural gas, hydrogen, biogas and CO2 Capture amongst other applications.
-Chart is committed to excellence in environmental, social and corporate governance (ESG) issues both for its company as well as its customers.
-With over 25 global locations from the United States to Asia, Australia, India, Europe and South America, the company maintains accountability and transparency to its team members, suppliers, customers and communities.
-To learn more, visit %3Ci%3Ewww.chartindustries.com%3C%2Fi%3E

-B&W cautions that this release contains forward-looking statements, including, without limitation, statements relating to an agreement to collaborate with Chart Industries, Inc. on the further deployment of B&W’s BrightLoop hydrogen generation technology, utilizing Chart’s integrated hydrogen liquefaction and cryogenic carbon capture equipment and expertise.
-These forward-looking statements are based on management’s current expectations and involve a number of risks and uncertainties.
-For a more complete discussion of these risk factors, see our filings with the Securities and Exchange Commission, including our most recent annual report on Form 10-K. If one or more of these risks or other risks materialize, actual results may vary materially from those expressed.
-We caution readers not to place undue reliance on these forward-looking statements, which speak only as of the date of this release, and we undertake no obligation to update or revise any forward-looking statement, except to the extent required by applicable law.
+To learn more, visit www.babcock.com.